 # Registering your Node with the Network

-Once you have ETH and RPL in your wallet, you can register your node with the Rocket Pool network to access all of its features.
+Once you have ETH in your wallet, you can register your node with the Rocket Pool network to access all of its features.
 To do this, run the following command:

 rocketpool node register